seyedrazavi/blog.srazavi.com/_posts/2020-04-28-are-our-minds-like-computers-1.markdown

 Words and numbers are quintessential symbols.
 A word stands for something else.
 Such as when 'bird' represents something out in the world with wings, a beak and so forth.
 Numbers expressed as digits, for example, also stand for quantities.
 In the most basic sense, a number stands for how many things we can count.

 Syntax is how symbols relate to each other.
 How we infer what word fits into a sentence or how to apply a series of arithmetical operations.
-When I say 'X is wet', you know what kind of words should fit where I have placed X (i.e. a noun).
+When I say 'X is wet', you know what kind of words should fit where I have placed X (e.g. a noun).
 Likewise, syntax is what makes '10 + 1' make sense to those familiar with basic arithmetic.
 Whilst '1++' won't make sense unless you're familiar with certain programming languages.

 Two important assumptions underlie the _representational theory of computation_.
 One, is that a symbol is picked out as an individual partly by its participation in syntax.
 The symbol on its own doesn't give us everything we need to know to make sense of it.